echoes-tech/puppet-postgres_xc/README.md

 This module do not install postgres-XC.
 It configure a cluster on Debian system.
 It adds service script and manage them.
+It adds also bash scripts which allow high availability.

 ##Setup